jaimeeespinola/CS-5001-Final-Project/README.md

 ## Final Reflection
 Write at least a paragraph about your experience in this course.
 What did you learn?
 What do you need to do to learn more?
 Key takeaways? etc.

+Check code for style and upload,

+Then download everything to make sure it works properly.